 The obligations in Art.
 5 and Art.
 6 seem to be inspired by abuses of misconduct of large technology firms that were the subject of specific past or current antitrust cases. vzbv welcomes that the self-executing obligations in Art.
 5 and Art.
-6 protect consumers directly, but sees the value of a discussion about how these could be complemented by a more principle-based approach.12

-The obligations in Art.
-5 and Art.
-6 should be complemented by a more principlebased approach allowing competent authorities to react more flexibly to gatekeepers' specific business models and newly arising developments and malpractices in digital markets.
+6 protect consumers directly. vzbv sees the risk, that potential gatekeepers will argue that the specific and self-executing obligations under Art 5 and 6 should be augmented into a more principle-based approach.
+The problem is, that a more principle-based approach, will be likely to allow an efficiency defence, for example to obtain exemptions or suspension of obligations under Art 5 and 6.
+Companies are likely to exploit an efficiency defence strategically to circumvent obligations, to delay procedures and exhaust the competent authorities' capacities, as it is regularly observed in competition policy cases.
+The DMA should prevent competent authorities from being caught in this "efficiency-defence trap".